ZSShen/C-Common-Data-Structures/README.md

     - For simple testing, execute `make test`.
     - For debug testing (the object file and test program should be debug
       build), execute `make test DEBUG=true`.

++ For PriorityQueue
+  Currently, the queue is just an interface which relies on the implementation
+  of `binary heap` and `binomial heap`.
+In the source building stage (entire source
+  or specific structure), the dependent heap implementations are also generated
+  with the makefile command.
+Thus users do not neet do care about the dependency
+  and can focus on the testing of each kind of implementation.
+    - To choose binary heap as implementation,
+      execute `make test IMPLEMENT=binaryheap`. (`DEBUG=true` for debug build)
+    - To choose binomial heap as implementation,
+      execute `make test IMPLEMENT=binomialheap`. (the same for debug build)